officialisaaczhang/PDC_Identifier_Generator_V2/README.md

         Left click on the column under PDC.
         A dialogue will pop up showing a preview of the PDC message.
         Once hit "Yes", the PDC clearance will be copied to the clipboard.
-        The message copied will contain the ".msg <Callsign>" part automatically.
+        The message copied will contain the ".msg Callsign" part automatically.
         Paste and send the PDC clearance through chat box.

   - Re-assignment: